0n0w1c/Foundations/readme.md

 Stone furnaces (foundation required with IR3), pumps, pipes, belts, gun turrets, and small/medium power poles are excluded.
 However, factory entities require a foundation.
 Stone bricks work fine, so the cost is not so great.
 Your factory will look better, you will travel faster, and somehow it just seems natural.
-It increases the pleasure I get from the game, I hope it does the same for you.

 Safe to add to an existing save, will not disturb what you have previously built.
 Only applies to new construction.